tomrijndorp/vscode-finditfaster/README.md

 ## Release Notes

+### 0.0.10
+- No new features, but this version should be automatically published through Github Actions.

 ### 0.0.9
 - Much better search path support (see extension settings)
   - Option to add the process working directory under various conditions